Node error:0308010C:digital envelope routines::unsupported

 As an alternative solution, you can add the --openssl-legacy-provider flag to the build script defined in package.json.

-The Open SSL legacy provider is a collection of legacy algorithms that’s no longer in common use, such as MD2, MD4, MDC2, etc.
+The Open SSL legacy provider is a collection of legacy algorithms that are no longer in common use, such as MD2, MD4, MDC2, etc.

 You can add the flag to enable these legacy algorithms.
 Here are some examples for Create React App and vue-cli apps: